jklenzing/ops_reach/README.md

 | numpy          | pysat>=3.0.2      |
 | pandas         |                   |

 Note: requires the next `pysat` that is not yet released.
-This is currently the develop branch there.
+This is currently set up as a release candidate at https://github.com/pysat/pysat/pull/1014

 For the initial version, the repository must be installed from github: